>>>Promoting organic agricultural production

 Tourists come to visit, experience and explore the land and people of Muong Lo.

-For many years, terraced fields in the mountainous district of Mu Cang Chai have not only brought rice to the Mong people, but the values of nature, soil, and ethnic culture from these fields have brought immense value.
+For many years, the terraced fields in the mountainous district of Mu Cang Chai have not only brought rice to the Mong people, but the values from nature, soil, and ethnic culture from these fields have brought immense value.

 The story at the Raspberry Hill Tourism Cooperative in La Pan Tan Commune, Mu Cang Chai District is an example.
-The cooperative was established in July 2022 with 7 members.
-The cooperative is currently renting nearly 5 hectares of terraced fields in the Raspberry Hill area to grow rice and do tourism.
-During the peak months of the tourist season, the cooperative creates jobs for more than 10 seasonal workers and manages 500 motorbike taxis to take visitors to visit the Raspberry Hill area, creating a significant source of income for local people.
+The Cooperative was established in July 2022 with 7 members.
+The Cooperative is currently renting nearly 5 hectares of terraced fields in the Raspberry Hill area to grow rice and do tourism.
+During the peak months of the tourist season, the Cooperative creates jobs for over 10 seasonal workers and manages 500 motorbike taxis to take visitors to visit the Raspberry Hill area, creating a significant source of income for local people.

 Ms. Giang Thi Bau - Ta Chi Lu village, La Pan Tan commune said: "Not only do we rent land to the cooperative, but our family also directly works for the cooperative with a salary of 150,000 VND/day.
-In addition, I also rent traditional costumes to tourists and sell traditional Mong products to tourists to earn more income.
+In addition, I also rent traditional costumes to tourists and sell traditional products of the Mong people to tourists to earn more income.
 Since working in tourism and having the cooperative, our lives have been better than before."

 Director of Mam Xoi Hill Cooperative Ly A Do said: "The cooperative has hired people to work right on their own fields to increase income.
-At the same time, it has linked the terraced field farming activities of the people with tourism development, widely promoting the image of Mam Xoi Hill to domestic and foreign tourists.
-It helps people have more opportunities to develop the economy, reduce poverty sustainably right on their homeland.
+At the same time, it has linked the people's terraced field farming activities with tourism development, widely promoting the image of Mam Xoi Hill to domestic and foreign tourists.
+It helps people have more opportunities to develop the economy and reduce poverty sustainably right on their homeland.
 The cooperative is one of the cooperatives in Mu Cang Chai district owned by farmers that has promoted economic efficiency, creating jobs for them right on their homeland."

 Multi-value agriculture - opening the way for farmers to get rich